-Can a district contract with a faith-based agency to provide SWVPP?
-Yes, school districts may partner with a faith-based religious preschool for the provision of SWVPP as long as the faith-based agency meets the requirements of 281--lowa Administrative Code 16, is located within the school district boundaries and as long as the SWVPP funding supports instruction that is "secular, neutral, and non-ideological."
+1. Can a district contract with a faith-based agency to provide the SWVPP?

+a) Yes, school districts may partner with a faith-based religious preschool for the provision of SWVPP as long as the faith-based agency meets the requirements of 281--lowa Administrative Code 16, is located within the school district boundaries and as long as the SWVPP funding supports instruction that is "secular, neutral, and non-ideological."